AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-windows.md

 \[VS Code]

 1. Open the app\_flowy folder located at xx/AppFlowy/frontend/app\_flowy with VS Code.

+2. Run "Code Gen" task that will generate the [freezed files](https://pub.dev/packages/freezed) and [language files](https://pub.dev/packages/easy_localization).
+Pressing `Ctrl+Shift+B` or running Run Build Task from the global Terminal menu.

-2. Go to the Run and Debug tab and then click the run button.
+3. Go to the Run and Debug tab and then click the run button.

 ![](<../../../../.gitbook/assets/image (1) (1).png>)